alifiaganjaraharja/-Kaggle--HotelRevenue-ProfitabilityAnalysis/README.md

 | 2                             | 1558000                     | 1735000                        | 89.79827089337175                 |
 | 7                             | 1554000                     | 1800000                        | 86.333333333333329                |

-Based on the result above, January recorded the highest marketing spend at 1,850,000, and it also yielded the highest marketing ROI which is at 90.91%.
+Based on the result above, January recorded the highest marketing spend at 1,850,000, and it also yielded the highest marketing ROI, which is at 90.91%.
 This suggests that January's marketing campaigns were the most effective by generating more revenue per unit of marketing spend.
 However, July had the lowest ROI at 86.33%, indicating less efficiency in converting marketing spend into revenue.
 So my recommendations are to analyze January's marketing strategy (channel mix, timing, targeting) and consider applying similar tactics in other months, and re-evaluate July's marketing approach for potential inefficiencies or overspending.

 6. **Market Segment Performance**: Finding out how each market segment performs for this hotel is also important, so that the hotel management can know which segment to focus on that leads to a higher occupancy rate.
 Here is my analysis of it.